 Despite the merging of her teams, Nicola still believes specialists have a role to play and that we shouldn’t underestimate the insight that they bring in the communication discipline.
 However, she also believes you should aim to get as many people to be generalists as possible as this can both help them as individuals, but also the wider team too.
 For example, if you have someone who falls ill for a long period of time, you’ve then got a bigger pool to pull on to ensure the comms team doesn’t fall over.

-The final part of the show [starting at 30:35] was recorded at the offices of HSBC in Canary Wharf, where Russell was joined by Jenny Varley, Global Head of Content & Employee Digital Platforms and Dee Gosney, the team’s Senior Editor, to talk about their multi-award winning internal comms video platform, HSBC Now.
+The final part of the show was recorded at the offices of HSBC in Canary Wharf, where we were joined by Jenny Varley, Global Head of Content & Employee Digital Platforms and Dee Gosney, the team’s Senior Editor, to talk about their multi-award winning Internal Communications video platform, HSBC Now.